chevah/geck/content/index.rst

 can do that over email, or adding an issue or pull request on `chevah/styleguide - Github`_.

-We try to automatically check these rules using `pocket-lint`_.
+We try to automatically check software development rules using `pocket-lint`_.

 This is a collection of programming craftsmanship recommendations and ideas.
 Please let us know if we fail to properly cite the source.